Skip to main content

 "Enabled":

-• false - STL module is disabled.
+• false - APNT module is disabled.

 "nmeaForwardEnabled":

-• false - STL position streaming disabled.
+• false - APNT position streaming disabled.

 "reportInterval":